catspeed-cc/tokenserver-debian/README.md

 ## Description

-Dockerized token server for catspeed fork, based on Debian
+Dockerized token server for catspeed fork found at https://github.com/catspeed-cc/invidious - based on Debian

 The project was basically finished in ~12 hours for the anonymous token pre-generator.
 Everything _was_ working, however something got buggered up and I cannot find the problem.
 So I've decided to move on to the token server and abandon the token pre-generator.
 You will still be pre-generating tokens though, because pulling them out of redis is the fastest way to get a response to the client.